Currently accepting applications

-The grants do not have a limited amount but must be supported by a detailed budget and go towards virus-related aid.
-The grants are open to any nonprofit or K-12 school in Ross County and are available until December 31, 2020, or until funds are depleted.
-If you have any questions about either the COVID--19 Micro Grant or the CODI-19 Response and Recovery Fund Grant, please contact the United Way of Ross County at 740-773-3280 or email firstname.lastname@example.org
+The grants have a $15,000 limit, must be supported by a detailed budget, and go towards virus-related aid.
+The grants are open to any nonprofit or K-12 school in Ross County until funds are depleted.
+If you have any questions about either the COVID--19 Micro Grant or the COVID-19 Response and Recovery Fund Grant, please contact the United Way of Ross County at 740-773-3280 or email

 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.

 The following symptoms may appear 2-14 days after exposure.*

 *This is based on what has been seen previously as the incubation period of MERS-CoV viruses.

 How to Protect Yourself

 - There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).

 - The best way to prevent illness is to avoid being exposed to this virus.

 - The virus is thought to spread mainly from person-to-person.